Techcable/orderedset.py/README.md

 ## License
 Licensed under either the [Apache 2.0 License](./LICENSE-APACHE.txt) or [MIT License](./LICENSE-MIT.txt) at your option.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Serde by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this project by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.